 Doctors, pharmacies and hospitals are located within 30 minutes of the accommodation.

-Spain is a developed, cosmopolitan country.
+Volunteering in Spain means you’ll be living in a developed, cosmopolitan country.
 There are similar crime levels in Barcelona to any city in the world, however Barcelona is known for it’s elevated levels of pick pocketing in highly touristic areas.
 You should keep an eye on your belongings when you are out and about and always keep your valuables very close.

 The hostel rooms have individual lockers on the dorm rooms where you can keep your valuables.
 There is also a safe at reception.